 - Say Grace: This Thanksgiving, or anytime you sit down to a meal with loved ones, take a moment to go around and invite everyone to say one thing they are grateful for.
 Even if you eat a meal alone, you can take a moment to give thanks.

 - Keep a Daily Gratitude Journal: This really does work as was seen in Dr. Emmons’ study, and more recent studies like this 2017 one that showed improved biomarkers in patients with heart failure.
-And yes, there’s also an app for that.
+And yes, there are apps for that.

 - Share The Love: Make it a practice to tell a spouse, partner, or friend something you appreciate about them every day.